It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 Get clear about what you think and what you are going to do about it.
 A lot of arguing happens when you are not clear.

-3. Don’t Scare Her
+3. Don’t scare her.

 Another tactic is trying to scare your daughter into changing.
 This happens when you feel you can’t get through to her.